An indigenous cultural trip in eastern Taiwan

 In the Jhenbing community, I was guided through an indigenous museum exhibit of traditional farming and fishing tools.
 With visiting the community's youth gathering hall, I found the Jhenbing community is a highly moral indigenous community of Amis.
 The community’s youth are thought to be extremely obedient and respectful toward their elders.

-Visitors enjoy rafting on the Mawuku River.
+Two visitors walk through a gorge on the way to a jade mine.
 (By David Hsu, Special to The China Post)

 More Photos (2)